 Transfer yogurt into a strainer.

-Let yogurt strain until it is reduced by approximately a third.
-The time required will vary according to your method and how thick and/or tart you prefer your yogurt.
+Strain yogurt until it is reduced by approximately a third to a half.
+The time required will vary according to your method and how thick and tart you prefer your yogurt.

 Empty whey, and pour the newly strained yogurt back into the original bowl.